 Caribbean Stud Progressive Bet

-There is also usually an additional optional wager you can place to qualify for the progressive jackpot.
+Usually a casino also has an additional optional wager you can place to qualify for the progressive jackpot feature.
 This supplemental bet has to be placed before the dealer announces bets are closed.

 If your 5-card hand is a: